maryamjbr/classification_weather_condition_dataset/README.md

 ## Results

-The results of the classification, evaluation, and rain prediction will be saved in the `results/` directory.
 Detailed analysis and plots can be found in the Jupyter Notebook.